 Actions with the Area Attack descriptor target all entities in a section instead of a single entity.

-Interaction scenarios include a Debate Axis, a number axis used for special victory and defeat conditions.
-The maximum value on the Debate Axis is equal to twice the number of players; likewise the minimum value is equal to -1 * twice the number of players.
-So for four players, the Debate Axis ranges from -8 to +8.
+Interaction scenarios also include a Debate Axis, a number axis used for special victory and defeat conditions.
+The maximum value on the Debate Axis is equal to 2 + the number of players; likewise the minimum value is equal to -1 * (2 + the number of players).
+So for four players, the Debate Axis ranges from -6 to +6.